 Cost of Ownership

 Can this really be seen as an efficient car?
 After all, it carries around a very inefficiently heavy roof mechanism.
-A BMW 320d saloon weighs 1,495kg: this 420d Convertible weighs 1,755kgs.
+A BMW 320d saloon weighs 1,495kg: the 420d Convertible weighs 1,755kgs.
 Those are the facts - and they go much of the way towards explaining why metal folding roofs have fallen from favour the in current, efficiency-obsessed automotive design.
 Having said all of that, the Munich maker is keen to point out just how much effort has gone into minimising the downsides of this approach with this car.
 The result of a whole range of EfficientDynamics tweaks is that BMW has kept the running cost penalty of opting a 4 Series Convertible over a 4 Series Coupe to around 10%.
-The manual gearbox 420d Convertible manages 55.4mpg on the combined cycle and 127g/km of CO2.
-As for pokier 4 Series Convertible diesels, the 430d manages 55.4mpg and 134g/km.
+The manual gearbox 420d Convertible manages 55.4mpg on the combined cycle and 134g/km of CO2 in manual form.
+As for pokier 4 Series Convertible diesels, the 430d manages 51.4mpg and 144g/km.
 Even the top automatic-only 435d xDrive model with its standard 4WD system gives you 47.9mpg and 155g/km.
 On to petrol power.
-A 420i Convertible manages 45.6mpg on the combined cycle and 145g/km of CO2 in manual form.
-With the 430i, you can expect 42.8mpg and 162g/km in manual guise.
+A 420i Convertible manages 42.8mpg on the combined cycle and 153g/km of CO2 in manual form.
+With the 430i, you can expect 40.4mpg and 162g/km in manual guise.
 On that basis, it's hard to justify the six cylinder 440i variant.
-It goes hardly any faster than a 430i, yet costs far more to run, delivering 41.5mpg and 167g/km.
+It goes hardly any faster than a 430i, yet costs far more to run, delivering 39.2mpg and 167g/km.
 That only leaves the flagship version of this car, the potent 431bhp M4 variant.
-In its most efficient automatic form, this car can manage 32.5mpg and 203g/km, returns that embarrass those of its most direct rival, Audi's RS5 Cabriolet.
+In its most efficient automatic form, this car can manage 32.5mpg and 203g/km.

 Would this car be a more engaging driving machine without its weighty roof mechanicals?
 The extra sharpness of its 4 Series Coupe stablemate certainly suggests that.
 I sense though, that most buyers of this open-topped version will be quite happy with a more relaxed, comfortable demeanour.
 That is, after all, as much as competitors from Audi and Mercedes offer - and those brands can't deliver the engine choice BMW provides here.
 In fact, a lot of boxes are ticked by this car if you can afford its asking price.
 You get impressive safety systems, high residual values, above average rear seat legroom and a sheer depth of engineering that rarely fails to impress.
-As a result, in many ways, it's probably the most complete contender in this segment and, best of all, it looks as striking and expensive as a convertible of this kind should when the sun's out and all is right with the world.
-True, there are probably all kinds of ways of more sensibly spending the budget required for one of these.
-You know what though?
-Right here, right now, I can't really think of any..
+As a result, in many ways, it could be seen as the most complete contender in this segment and, best of all, it looks as striking and expensive as a convertible of this kind should when the sun's out and all is right with the world.